SanderHageman/sanderhageman.github.io/_projects/onslaught.md

 layout: post
 title: "Onslaught"
 subtitle: "Top-down twin-stick shooter game made in Unreal Engine 4 for mobile devices."
 info: "Onslaught is a top-down arcade shooter made in Unreal Engine 4.
 The game was developed for mobile devices.
 The player has to shoot and slice through a variety of enemies.
 Each time the player hits an enemy the players rage-meter will increase.
-When the rage-meter is filled the player will be able to attach a ground of enemies at once using its sword."
+When the rage-meter is filled the player will be able to attack a group of enemies at once using its sword."
 projectDate: "September 2015 - January 2016"
 achievement: true
 ---